Raising children with a narcissistic ex isn’t always easy.

-People with narcissistic personality traits or just hard to deal with people don’t like boundaries and they like to be in control.
+People with narcissistic personality traits or just hard to deal with people don’t like boundaries, and they want to be in control.

-One of the most important things to set up, for yourself and your children’s sanity is.
+One of the most essential things to set up, for yourself and your children’s sanity is boundaries.

-This is an extremely hard thing to do with these kinds of people.
-You will more than likely get a barrage of abuse from them as they feel like they are losing control, nothing is ever the other person fault.
-You’ll be told “you’re damaging your children, you’re keeping them apart, you’re playing games, you’re strange.”
+This can seem like an extremely hard thing to do with these narcissistic people at the start.
+You will more than likely get a barrage of abuse from them as they feel like they are losing control, remember to a narcissist nothing is ever their fault.
+You’ll be told things like, “You’re damaging your children, you’re keeping them apart, you’re playing games, you’re crazy.”

 You’re not playing games.
 You’re trying to counteract the damage your ex causes with games.